 The melon baller is also good for scooping out other vegetables too, like aubergines (eggplant), pumpkin and squash, and even onions.

 As it happened, Kipper and I were going out and wouldn’t be back until dinner time, so these stuffed courgettes were a great menu choice.
 I made them earlier in the afternoon and then left them in the oven with the timer set, so that it would come on and bake them in time for our return.

-DH, who I’m sure I’ve mentioned is not a huge fan of vegan food, ate three and declared them to be very good.
+DH, who I’m sure I’ve mentioned is not usually a big fan of vegan food, ate three and declared them to be very good.
 Kipper was less certain.
 Although she had eaten an ENORMOUS hunk of bread while we’d been out, so probably just had no appetite.
-I was a little surprised when she wouldn’t even pick out the pieces of pepper, which she loves.
-I’ll have to make it again and give it to her when she’s hungrier…
+I’ll have to make the recipe again when she’s hungrier!

-I definitely won’t be waiting another 10 or 15 years before I make these stuffed courgettes again, at any rate!
+I definitely won’t be waiting another 10 or 15 years before I make these stuffed courgettes again.
 They are a brilliant make-ahead main course, and are tasty, filling and quite pretty to look at too.

 I did three big courgettes, making six stuffed halves in total to serve the three of us.
 You can easily scale the recipe – allow one big courgette per person.

 If you’d like deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)